sebps/template-engine/README.md

 Note : Only one level hierarchy is currently supported by the template engine

 ### Library usage
-The template engine core rendering package can be imported. github.com/sebps/template-engine/rendering All the rendering process stands in its Render function.
+The template engine core rendering package can be imported.
+All the rendering process takes place in its Render function.

 #### Rendering function signature
 ```go